Sharp bounds for max-sliced Wasserstein distances: Introduction

-where $C\geq 1$ is a universal constant. \end{theorem} We also obtain a version of Theorem \ref{mainintro} for probability measures on Banach spaces.
+\end{theorem} We also obtain a version of Theorem \ref{mainintro} for probability measures on Banach spaces.
 Beside being a result of intrinsic interest in the study of probability in Banach spaces (see \cite{LT}), this result is essential for proving the second main result Theorem \ref{mainsamplingone} of this paper on the max-sliced 2-Wasserstein distance for probability measures on Euclidean spaces.
 Indeed, in proving the latter result, we will take the Banach space $E$ to be the space of all $d\times d$ matrices equipped with the operator norm.
 In the Banach space setting, to define the metric $W_{1,1}$, in (\ref{w11alt}), instead of taking supremum over $v$ on the unit sphere, we take supremum over all linear functionals $v^{*}\in B_{E^{*}}$, where $B_{E^{*}}$ is the unit ball of the dual space $E^{*}$ centered at the origin.
-See Section \ref{defsection} for the precise definition. \begin{theorem} Suppose that $\mu$ is a probability measure on a Banach space $(E,\|\,\|)$ with separable dual $E^{*}$ and that $\int_{E}\|x\|\,d\mu(x)<\infty$ and $\int_{E}x\,d\mu(x)=0$.
-Let $X_{1},\ldots,X_{n}$ be i.i.d.~random elements of $E$ sampled according to $\mu$.
+See Section \ref{defsection} for the precise definition. \begin{theorem} Suppose that $\mu$ is a probability measure on a Banach space $(E,\|\,\|)$ with separable dual $E^{*}$ and that $\int_{E}\|x\|\,d\mu(x)<\infty$.
+Let $X_{1},\ldots,X_{n}$ be i.i.d.~random points in $E$ sampled according to $\mu$.
 Then